i Overview of Vietnam's legal system

 iii Investor–state disputes

 The Trinh Vinh Binh v.
-Vietnam case was originally initiated in 2003 before the Stockholm Arbitration Institute of the Stockholm Chamber of Commerce by Mr Trinh, a Dutch-Vietnamese businessman against the government of Vietnam.
-The case arose out of Mr Trinh's investment in real estate, food processing and several tourism assets in Vietnam in the 1980s.94 Mr Trinh was accused of asking his family and relatives to put their names on his Vietnamese assets and businesses, a violation of the Law on Investment.95
+Vietnam case was originally initiated in 2003 before the Stockholm Arbitration Institute of the Stockholm Chamber of Commerce by Mr Trinh, a Dutch–Vietnamese businessperson against the government.
+The case arose out of Mr Trinh's investment in real estate, food processing and several tourism assets in Vietnam in the 1980s.72 Mr Trinh was accused of asking his family and relatives to put their names on his Vietnamese assets and businesses, which is a violation of the Law on Investment.73

-In 1996, Mr Trinh was arrested and charged with several civil and criminal offences and sentenced to 11 years in prison, with all assets confiscated.96 Mr Trinh escaped Vietnam and returned to the Netherlands.97 In 2003, Mr Trinh initiated an UNCITRAL arbitration with the Stockholm Arbitration Institute of the Stockholm Chamber of Commerce against the government of Vietnam alleging illegal asset confiscation, illegal detention and torture by the Vietnamese authority based on the Netherlands–Vietnam BIT.
-He sought US$100 million in damages.98 In 2006, the parties settled under a confidential agreement signed in Singapore.99 However, in 2014, Mr Trinh initiated another arbitration against the government of Vietnam before the ICC to enforce the settlement agreement and demanded US$1.25 billion in compensation.100 It is reported that the final hearing took place at the end of August 2017 in Paris.
-At the time of writing, no decision has yet been made public.101
+In 1996, Mr Trinh was arrested and charged with several civil and criminal offences and sentenced to 11 years in prison, with all assets confiscated.74 Mr Trinh escaped Vietnam and returned to the Netherlands.75 In 2003, Mr Trinh initiated an UNCITRAL arbitration with the Stockholm Arbitration Institute of the Stockholm Chamber of Commerce against the government alleging illegal asset confiscation, illegal detention and torture by the Vietnamese authority based on the Netherlands–Vietnam bilateral investment treaty (BIT).
+He sought US$100 million in damages.76

 III OUTLOOK AND CONCLUSIONS

-The year 2017 witnessed significant changes in the Vietnamese legal system, including in the arbitration field.
-With the entry into force of the new Civil Code and the new Civil Procedure Code, Vietnam has confirmed its willingness to reorganise and harmonise its legal system, inspired by other civil law jurisdictions, and its intent to become a more pro-arbitration jurisdiction.
+With the entry into force in 2017 of the Civil Code 2015 and the Civil Procedure Code 2015, Vietnam confirmed its willingness to reorganise and harmonise its legal system, inspired by other civil law jurisdictions, and its intent to become a more pro-arbitration jurisdiction.

-1 K Minh Dang is a senior partner, and Do Khoi Nguyen and Luan Tran are both partners at YKVN.
-The authors are grateful to Ms Cam Tu Vo Nguyen, an associate, and Mr Khoa Nguyen, a paralegal, for their kind assistance with the drafting of this chapter.
+1 K Minh Dang is a senior partner and K Nguyen Do is a partner at YKVN.
+The authors are grateful to Cam Tu Vo Nguyen (associate) and Hoang Tran Thuy Duong (paralegal) for their kind assistance with the drafting of this chapter.

 2 A look at Vietnam's legal system, The Report: Vietnam 2017, Oxford Business Group (2017).